Young woman lays on her couch holding credit card and looking at laptop.

 But there's more to credit limits.
 Understanding the factors that go into your credit line can help you know when it's time to ask for an increase.

-A low credit limit is not the same as a low credit score.
 A lack of credit history can lead to a lower limit.
-This is because the credit card issuer doesn't have enough information to justify giving you access to a large amount of money via a higher limit on a credit card account.
+This is because the credit card issuer doesn't have enough information about how you manage your payments to justify giving you access to a higher limit.

 What factors can lead to a credit line increase?